ebi-ait/hca-ebi-wrangler-central/docs/SOPs/request_ontology_terms.md

 * Indicate priority if urgent
 * Use the applicable issue template

+Ontology requests should be issued as tickets on the relevant repo to that ontology, [see listing below](#ontology-repos).

+If you aren't sure about what to do or have an ontology question, [create a ticket](https://github.com/HumanCellAtlas/ontology/issues) in the HCAO ontology repo.

 #### For Cell type (CL) and Anatomical (UBERON) terms

 As above [for all ontology terms](#general-guidance-for-all-ontology-terms) plus: